 One reason that folks have a hard time with fiber (pun intended), is that products like Metamucil and psyllium husk must be taken with ample amounts of water.
 IF you do not drink enough, the bowels will become sluggish and blocked.

-Another big problem is that modern day Western medicine and the mainstream media promote high fiber consumption OUT the ying yang!
+Modern day Western medicine and the mainstream media seem intent on pushing high fiber consumption!
 Constipated?
 You obviously aren’t getting enough fiber in your diet.
 We’ve all heard it!

 "Eat more fiber" and "eat more whole grains"!
 Till death us do part!